javaee/jms-spec/pages/JMS21Plan.md

 ## Minor changes

 We need have a separate "issue triage" session to discuss minor proposals in turn.
-The following minor issues are being actively promoted by members of the community (e.g. by recent updated to JIRA).
+The following minor issues are being actively promoted by members of the community (e.g. by recent updates to the issue).

 * `StreamMessage.getBody(Class<T>)` [JMS_SPEC-144](https://github.com/javaee/jms-spec/issues/144)